jhonathansocop/react-challenge/README.md

 ### `yarn test`

-Test the app in the development mode.<br>
+Test the app in the test mode.<br>